Skip to main content

 Imaging tests

 Imaging tests use sound waves, x-rays, magnetic fields, or radioactive substances to create pictures of the inside of your body.
-Imaging tests may be done for a number of reasons, such as:
+Imaging tests may be done for a number of reasons, including to:

 Bone x-rays